connexcs/docs/docs/developers/scriptforge.md

 * Class 5 Programmable Voice Applications
 * DID Drivers
 * Time of Day Restrictions

-## Usage
-ScriptForge was initially designed to run from the routing-engine only, however it is available for the following scenarios:

-**Class 4 Routing (Termination) - (App or Script)**: Management :material-menu-right: Customer :material-menu-right: [Your Customer] :material-menu-right: Routing :material-menu-right: [Your Route] :material-menu-right: ScriptForge

-**Class 4 Routing (Origination) - (App or Script)**: Management :material-menu-right: Customer :material-menu-right: [Your Customer] :material-menu-right: DID :material-menu-right: [Your DID] :material-menu-right: ScriptForge

-**Class 5 Programmable Voice - (App only)

-**Drivers - (App only)**: Currently available for Alert & DID

 ## Coding Basics
 Script & Apps typically start in the `main()` function and expects a promise to be returned.
 The first parameter is typically an object called `data`.